Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Conclusions

 The combined impact on the performance can be seen in the differential sensitivities.
-When compared to the standard \texttt{HAP} analyses, \texttt{Event types} provides enhanced sensitivity in the whole energy range and present improvements of $25-45\%$ in the energy range between 300 GeV and 5 TeV.
+When compared to the standard \texttt{HAP} analyses, \texttt{Event types} provides an enhanced sensitivity in the whole energy range and presents improvements of $25-45\%$ in the energy range between 300 GeV and 5 TeV.
 For the lowest energies ($<100 \, \rm{GeV}$), even larger improvements are found, with a significantly reduced energy threshold.

-Intermediate configurations (\texttt{Mono++} and \texttt{Stereo++}) with the old definition (either fully monoscopic or fully stereoscopic), but new improvements were also investigated to disentangle the effects of each new development. \texttt{Event types} not only provides a single analysis capable of exploring the whole energy range of H.E.S.S., but also presents improved efficiencies and resolution with respect to \texttt{Stereo++}, especially regarding gamma/hadron separation.
-This is reflected in a significantly improved sensitivity and arises from the asymmetry in event quality between \texttt{Type B} and \texttt{Type A}, which allows a combined fit to neglect low-quality events, enhancing the contribution of high-quality ones.
+Intermediate configurations (\texttt{Mono++} and \texttt{Stereo++}) with the old definition (either fully monoscopic or fully stereoscopic), but including new improvements, were also investigated to distinguish the effects of each new development. \texttt{Event types} not only provides a single analysis capable of exploring the whole energy range of H.E.S.S., but also presents improved efficiencies and resolution with respect to \texttt{Stereo++}, especially regarding gamma-hadron separation.
+This is reflected in a significantly improved sensitivity and arises from the asymmetry in event quality between \texttt{Type B} and \texttt{Type A}, which allows a combined fit to neglect low-quality events.
+This in turn enhances the contribution of high-quality events.

-The proposed analysis was validated with real data by performing a spectral analysis of the Crab Nebula using a subset of the data used in~\cite{HessCrab} and \cite{Unbehaun:2025skr}.
-An agreement is found within expected systematic uncertainties with previous results, showing that the new developments are robust and did not introduce new biases.
-The potential of \texttt{Event types} can be observed even in such a bright source as the Crab Nebula.
-The full coverage of the energy range is obtained, in contrast to \texttt{Mono} and \texttt{Stereo}, combined with a significantly reduced energy threshold (from $\sim 230 \, \rm{GeV}$ to $\sim 130 \, \rm{GeV}$, adding two energy bins).
-An improved spectral reconstruction is achieved with reduced statistical uncertainties in the spectral parameters.
-Furthermore, a more robust spectrum is reconstructed, compensating for a spurious spectral curvature found when only \texttt{Mono} or \texttt{Stereo} are used.
+The proposed analysis was validated with real data by performing a spectral analysis of the Crab nebula using a subset of the data used in~\cite{HessCrab} and \cite{Unbehaun:2025skr}.
+The expected systematic uncertainties agree with previous results, which shows that the new developments are robust and did not introduce new biases.
+The potential of \texttt{Event types} can be observed even in a bright source such as the Crab nebula.
+The full coverage of the energy range was obtained, in contrast to \texttt{Mono} and \texttt{Stereo}, combined with a significantly reduced energy threshold (from $\sim 230 \, \rm{GeV}$ to $\sim 130 \, \rm{GeV}$, adding two energy bins).
+An improved spectral reconstruction was achieved with reduced statistical uncertainties in the spectral parameters.
+Furthermore, a more robust spectrum was reconstructed, which compensates for a spurious spectral curvature that was found when only \texttt{Mono} or \texttt{Stereo} were used.
+Even stronger effects from using event types are expected for fainter sources because of the improved sensitivity and significantly reduced energy threshold.